LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

 Unlike Python, where a program can simply be a bunch of statements in a file, Java programs must be inside a class.
 The `Hello` class is not a very useful class since it has no instance variables and only one method.
 It is created out of necessity.

-When defining a class, we must surround the contents of the class (it's properties and methods) with "curly braces": `{` and `}`.
+When defining a class, we must surround the contents of the class (its properties and methods) with "curly braces": `{` and `}`.
 These braces will also be used to surround conditionals, methods, and loops in coming lessons.
 In Java, any section of code encolsed in a pair of such braces is referred to as a **block**.

 #### Line 2